IMPRESSIONS: Kota Yamazaki/Fluid hug-hug’s "Darkness Odyssey Part 2: I or Hallucination" at Baryshnikov Arts Center

 In his Darkness Odyssey trilogy, Yamazaki imagines the body as a black hole, sucking up everything with which it comes into contact.
 While the five dancers (including Yamazaki) of the aptly titled company, Fluid hug-hug, may internally collapse, rendering themselves massive and invisible like black holes, the piece registers as weightless, effortless.

-Employing independent scores, four of the performers zigzag across a floor that shimmers as if it were a sea of stars.
+Employing independent scores, four of the performers zigzag across a floor that shimmers as if it is a sea of stars.
 They flick their legs and shuffle their feet, toes pointing in, out, in.
 They elevate their forearms to waist height, where they stay, like stunted wings.
 Occasionally, one mumbles cryptic phrases.
 Joanna Kotze says, “There were four power lines.
 I saw three power lines.
 So I guess there were three power lines.”

 Opposites cavort with each other: light and shadow, action and rest, intention and being.
 The rock that anchors this ever-shifting tide is Yamazaki, who lies in the fetal position off to the side.
 For three-quarters of the work, he will remain prone, slowly wiggling his toes or cocking an ankle, until, apropos of nothing, he exits.

 As if blind to everything and everyone around them, the quartet floats through this enchanted landscape, focused on their journeys.
 Sometimes, they chance upon another for a duet as when Julian Barnett and Mina Nishimura glide through the airy pockets formed by their lifted limbs.
-At one point, the cast finds themselves as the corners of a square, solitary paths resolved into a community.
+At one point, the cast finds themselves as the corners of a square, their solitary paths resolved into a community.
 I or Hallucination culminates with everyone in a line at the far end of the performing space — further away from where they started.

 Now that I’ve gotten to the end, let’s return to the beginning and the gentleman’s question: “Can I ask what you thought?”